Roomba j7+ vs Roborock S8 Pro Ultra: Which Is Better?

 Obstacle Avoidance — iRobot Roomba j7+ Self-Emptying Robot Vacuum wins

 The Roomba j7+ relies on a localized camera to physically see and categorize items like shoes and cables.
-In our testing, it successfully navigated a cluttered hallway without eating a shoelace, whereas the Roborock occasionally nudged smaller cords.
+In our testing, it successfully steered through a cluttered hallway without eating a shoelace, whereas the Roborock occasionally nudged smaller cords.

 Floor Mopping — Roborock S8 Pro Ultra Robot Vacuum and Mop wins